Prince Harry, Meghan In near Catastrophic New York Car Chase - UrduPoint

 Harry is also pursuing claims against the publisher of The Sun and the publisher of the Daily Mail.
 Those cases will be decided later this year.

-Harry and Meghan had attended the Ms. Foundation for Women ceremony in New York where Meghan received an award and were staying at a private residence.
+Harry and Meghan departed the Ms. Foundation for Women ceremony at the Ziegfeld Ballroom in midtown Manhattan, where Meghan received an award, and were heading towards a private residence when they were pursued.

+US media reported that the couple got in a taxi outside a police station for part of their journey as they apparently tried to shake off the photographers.

+Taxi driver Sukhcharn Singh told the Washington Post that two vehicles followed them.

 Harry carried out several TV interviews this year to promote his best-selling memoir "Spare," which has broken publishing records.